Places to Ride

 Havering Council has an on-line borough map from which cycle routes can be viewed by selecting the “cycling” checkbox.
 With the cycling option selected, the page looks like this.
 The on-line map is here.

 Below are a number organisations which invite people to join them on their rides.
 Any Havering Cyclists are shown on our news section.

 - Here is the Hubbub list of events.

 - The local Havering group of Cycling UK

 - The Essex B Group of the Forty Plus Cycling Club have runs every Thursday starting to the North of the borough.

-- Hornchurch Cycle Club runs beginner rides every Wednesday and club rides every Sunday.
+- Hornchurch Cycle Club ride on Saturday and Sunday through the year and Wednesday evenings from Spring to Autumn.
 Check out their website for more details.

 - The LCC forum, rides and local page has news on what’s available across London.

 - There are many charity rides going on each week these can be found by going to the home page of each charity but a good starting place is Bike Events